-The PhD in Psychology degree program offers advanced study and research training for students seeking to become leading scientists and scholars in the field.
-Research in psychology encompasses studies of mental processes and behavior across the lifespan, including investigations of cognitive and social-emotional development, relationships, and personality.
+The Psychology PhD degree program offers advanced study and research training for students seeking to become leading scientists and scholars in the field

-The PhD program in psychology offers exceptional research facilities on the Richardson campus, including state-of-the-art laboratories equipped for studies of event-related potentials, eye tracking, infant visual and auditory preferences, child learning and development, parent-child interactions, and adult interpersonal relationships.
-In addition, the school’s Center for Children and Families, housed at the Callier Center-Richardson location, offers an array of clinical and community outreach activities organized around three main initiatives: promoting healthy families, strengthening interpersonal relationships, and enhancing children’s thinking and learning.
+The PhD program in psychology offers exceptional research facilities on the Richardson campus, including state-of-the-art laboratories equipped for studies of event-related potentials, eye tracking, infant visual and auditory preferences, child learning and development, parent-child interactions and adult interpersonal relationships.
+In addition, the school’s Center for Children and Families, housed at the Callier Center-Richardson location, offers an array of clinical and community outreach activities organized around three main initiatives: promoting healthy families, strengthening interpersonal relationships and enhancing children’s thinking and learning.
 Partnerships with area hospitals, clinics, agencies and schools further expand student research opportunities.
+Students also benefit from working with faculty mentors in the Center for BrainHealth and the Center for Vital Longevity.

 The PhD program in psychology requires a minimum of 75 semester credit hours beyond the baccalaureate degree.
-Students declare a concentration in developmental psychology, cognitive psychology, or social/personality psychology.
+Students declare a concentration in developmental psychology, cognitive psychology or social/personality psychology or neuroscience.
 Students are expected to complete the program coursework and research requirements in four to five years.
 The research requirements include a qualifying thesis research project and a dissertation research project.
-Students work collaboratively with their faculty mentor and committee to successfully complete both projects.
+Students work collaboratively with their faculty mentor and committee to successfully complete all program milestone projects.

-The psychology admissions committee evaluates applications according to a variety of criteria, including prior GPA, letters of recommendation, quantitative and verbal scores for the Graduate Record Exam (GRE)*, and a close examination of the statement of purpose.
+The psychology admissions committee evaluates applications using a holistic review, which includes prior GPA, letters of recommendation, quantitative and verbal scores for the Graduate Record Exam (GRE), and a close examination of the statement of purpose.
 Admission is contingent on a match between the research interests of the applicant and faculty.
 Applicants are strongly encouraged to identify faculty with similar research interests and to contact them about current opportunities for admission.

 Applications to the PhD program must include official transcripts, GRE* scores, three letters of reference from people qualified to evaluate your potential for successful doctoral study, and a statement of purpose detailing your previous research and professional experiences, your current research interests, and your career goals.
 The statement of purpose is an extremely important part of your application.